 Carraig Fhada Lighthouse and Singing Sands Beach

-You can also go for a drive to Portnahaven, a charming seaside village on the south-western top of Islay.
+You can also go for a drive to Portnahaven, a pretty Scottish village on the south-western top of Islay.
 This is a lovely, relaxing drive.
 We spotted a field of Highland cows and found an honesty box shop that sold tablet on the side of the road.
 Take some spare change!

 When you reach Portnahaven, walk down to the bay; it is common to see grey seals sunbathing on the rocks and playing in the water.
 From here, you will also see across to Orsay Island and Eilean Mhic Coinnich (also known as Mackenzie Island).
 Keep an eye out for the Rhinns of Islay Lighthouse on Orsay.